 - On exhalation send love and compassion to all the aspects of your being.
 Pause for a moment after exhalation to stabilize feelings of healing, peace, discernment, and well-being.

-After you are comfortable using this technique on yourself, begin to use this meditation with others who you know are in significant pain or anguish.
+After you are comfortable using the Tonglen technique on yourself, begin to use this meditation with others who you know are in significant pain or anguish.
 Start with a person you feel very close to, then perform the technique on a person you are indifferent to, then with someone who you dislike, and then try it with someone you feel is an “enemy”.
 You can even extend the practice out to all beings in the universe.

 - Visualize the other person, feel their suffering as fully as possible.
 Imagine every aspect of their pain: physical, mental, and emotional.